-This past Monday, May 14th, was the 200th birthday of famed German political economist and philosopher as well as journalist Karl Marx.
+This past Monday, May 14th, was the 200th birthday of famed German political economist and philosopher Karl Marx.
 Known as one of the founding fathers of radical revolutionary socialist thought, Marx saw throughout his own entire life in early industrial Europe that while capitalism was a better transition away from medieval feudalism, it still caused labor exploitation as well as over usage of natural resources and massive unequal power structures between the rich, poor, and those in the middle.
-His warnings and critiques of capitalism are being further reflective in today’s world of opening liberalizing markets and trade.
-While some multiple global studies have shown that extreme poverty has started to decrease, wages are higher than previous centuries, there are fewer wars and conflicts compared to the 20th century, and literacy rates are going up, issues such as income inequality, stagnated income, and big money interests, as well as religious interests in politics, continues to gradually pause progress for humanity and the rest of the planet.
+His warnings and critiques of capitalism are being further reflective in today’s world of open markets and free trade.
+While some multiple global studies have shown that extreme poverty has started to decrease, wages are higher than previous centuries, there are fewer wars and conflicts compared to the 20th century, and literacy rates are going up, issues such as income inequality, stagnated income, and big money interests continue to gradually pause progress for humanity and the rest of the planet.

-While most younger people nationwide do not want a communist state similar to that of the former Soviet Union, China, North Korea, Cuba, Vietnam, Laos, or even a socialist populist dictatorship such as Venezuela, millennials in the United States of America, those born approximately between 1980 and 2000, and their own support for capitalism is starting to wear off in the recent public opinion polls.
+While most younger people nationwide do not want a communist state similar to that of the former Soviet Union, China, North Korea, Cuba, Vietnam, Laos, or even a socialist-populist dictatorship such as Venezuela, support for capitalism amongst today’s youth is starting to wear off in the recent public opinion polls.
 In a 2016 Harvard University poll, 51% of younger American adults between the ages of 18 to 29 years old said that they oppose capitalism while only 42% of those surveyed support it.
-In a 2017 YouGov study, 44% of millennials preferred to live in a socialist country, 42% preferred to live in a capitalist country, and 7% wanted to live in a communist state.
+In a 2017 YouGov study, 44% of young people preferred to live in a socialist country, 42% preferred to live in a capitalist country, and 7% wanted to live in a communist state.

-Younger Americans today are having progressive attitudes not only on a variety of critical social issues such reproductive healthcare, LGBTQ+ rights, and drug policies, but also economic issues as well that go beyond raising wages, mandating paid parental leave, and higher taxes on the rich.
-Thanks to in part of the globalized media world that includes both t.v., the internet, radio, and print, especially social media and the 24-hour cable news cycle of the past recent 10 to 20 years, younger people are starting to see the failures of free markets and enterprises at home and abroad.
-Growing up or coming of age in a time of the global War on Terror, increasing early signs of man-made climate change, the Great Recession of 2008, Occupy Wall Street, Black Lives Matter, Fight for $15, and the Me Too movement, younger Americans sense that the major institutions of our society, government, religion, and businesses, do not care for them or even consider drastic changes the way they treat consumers, workers, and the environment.
+Younger Americans today are having progressive attitudes not only on a variety of critical social issues such reproductive healthcare, LGBTQ+ rights, and drug policies, but also economic issues that go beyond raising wages, mandating paid parental leave, and higher taxes on the rich.
+Thanks to in part of globalization and digitalization, today’s younger people are starting to see the failures of free markets and enterprises at home and abroad.
+Growing up or coming of age in a time of the War on Terror, the Great Recession of 2008, Occupy Wall Street, Black Lives Matter, Fight for $15, and the Me Too movement, younger Americans of the present notice that the major institutions of our society, government, religion, and businesses do not care for them or even consider drastic changes the way they treat consumers, workers, and the environment.

-Younger people today, millennials and generation z, and their own children as well as grandchildren will start to grow up in a world where the majority of people’s ownership, actions, and voices in all economic, political, and social sectors are either stagnated or suppressed if today’s trends continue to rise domestically and internationally.
+Younger people today and their own children, as well as grandchildren, will start to grow up in a world where the majority of people’s ownership, actions, and voices in all economic, political, and social sectors are either stagnated or suppressed if today’s trends continue to rise domestically and internationally.
 Socialism, which is mostly defined as public ownership of the economy rather than private ownership, is on the rise in America with Bernie Sanders and the Democratic Socialists of America, Britain with Jeremy Corbyn and Momentum, and France with Jean-Luc Melenchon and La France Insoumise.
 Socialism from my own perspective and the perspective of younger people today and tomorrow is essentially people’s power and control not only in our own government but also our economies as well.
 Nobody wants state-owned industries or economies, but many younger people distrust or dislike privatized companies and their polarized influences or results on politics and the environment.